habibcilmd-cardiologist/dr-cil/content/en/services/heart-transplant/index.md

       answer: "Generally, over 70 years is a relative contraindication."
 ---

 Heart transplant is a life-saving surgical procedure performed in end-stage heart failure.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in pre-transplant evaluation and post-transplant follow-up.

 ## What is Heart Transplant?